Murders of Eve Stratford and Lynne Weedon

 The murders of Eve Stratford and Lynne Weedon, two young women from London, England, occurred in separate, sexually motivated attacks by the same unidentified individual during 1975.
 Stratford was a bunny girl, and Weedon, who had just left school, was killed almost six months later, on the other side of London.
 After Weedon's cold case was re-opened in 2004, new DNA techniques revealed that she and Stratford had been murdered by the same person.
 Stratford's case was re-opened in 2007, but neither case has been solved.
 A £40,000 reward for information leading to the killer remains on offer.

 Stratford's and Weedon's murders have been linked to other cases, in particular, the murder of Elizabeth Parravincina in September 1977, which occurred only 1 mi away from the site of the attack on Weedon and almost exactly two years to the day after.
 The murder occurred in almost identical circumstances, and police themselves linked the killings.
-The perpetrator is, therefore, likely to be an uncaught serial killer, a term usually used to describe repeat killers who have killed at least three victims.
+The perpetrator is, therefore, likely to be an uncaught serial killer.
 (Note: A serial killer is most commonly defined as a person who kills three or more people for psychological gratification; reliable sources over the years agree.)